PilzDE/pilz_teach/pilz_teleoperation/README.md

 ### Alternative Key Bindings

-To use alternative keyboad bindings for the key_teleop driver do:
+To use alternative keyboard bindings for the key_teleop driver do:
 - create a separate config yaml file.
 Use following Syntax:
     ```